the-events-calendar/products-extensions/README.md

  * Most snippets require one or more plugins to be active, or else errors will be generated.
 These can be easily specified within the framework.
 If they are not present the admin may automatically receive a notice walking them through which plugins they need to download and install.

 * Communicates with Tribe plugins letting them know you're running.
- * Most modifications do not do this, and so the Tribe plugin does not know when it is being extended.
+ * Most modifications _don't_ do this, so the Tribe plugin does not know when it is being extended.

 * All future features—this framework is still young.
  * As time goes on more features will be added.
-Currently we are planning to add an update mechanism to the framework.
-For official extensions this will check to see if a new version is available, and allow users to update just like they would any other plugin.
-Extensions will automatically receive these new features when Tribe Common is updated in WordPress, so no changes to the extension itself will be necessary.
+Current plans include adding an update mechanism to the framework, for example.
+Extensions will automatically receive these new features when Tribe Common is updated—which users will get via updates to The Events Calendar or Event Tickets—so no changes to the extension itself will be necessary.

 * All the benefits of turning a snippet into a plugin.
- * For instance, easy installation and deactivation, identifies itself in the system info, etc.
+ * For instance: Easy installation and deactivation, each extension identifies itself in the system info, etc.

 At times it won't  make sense to convert a snippet to an extension.
 Extensions are harder for users to modify than `functions.php` snippets, so **for snippets that are intended to be modified by the user, generally do not make them into extensions**—keep themas snippets.